 Today’s residential homeowners and commercial building owners have more roofing options readily available than ever before.
-However, even with all the different roofing materials, many people still choose traditional asphalt shingles as their roof covering of choice.
+And, yet, even with all the different roofing materials, many people still choose traditional asphalt shingles for their home.

 Asphalt shingles offer some distinct advantages, including the ease of repair and affordability.
 The more you know about these common roof components, the more effectively you can respond to problems and better maintain the integrity of your roof.
 See these frequently asked questions.